⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 Data Center and AI (DCAI)

-Revenue from server CPUs, discrete GPUs, and networking products for data centers.
+Server CPUs, GPUs, and networking products for data centers and AI.

 Intel Foundry